17 Jan How Execs Addressed the Australian Bushfire

 As an Australian himself, he comes across as very empathetic while also very thankful to the firefighters.
 Similar to other executives who have posted about the Australian bushfires, he ends his post with a CTA asking readers to contribute.

-Using Social Media to Spread Awareness
+Using Social Media to Spread Awareness About the Australian Bushfire

 As we have seen with the three executives discussed in this article, executives can use social media to inspire others to act.
-Each of them present a slightly different tone when compared to the rest, with Cannon-Brookes emphasizing a more hopeful and positive tone, Frankel with an aspirational tone that looks to the future, and Gorman with an empathetic tone that ties him to the disaster.
+Each of them presents a slightly different tone when compared to the rest, with Cannon-Brookes emphasizing a more hopeful and positive tone, Frankel with an aspirational tone that looks to the future, and Gorman with an empathetic tone that ties him to the disaster.
 What they all have in common is a common desire to contribute to social good using social media.

 Is your marketing team ready to get your executives on social media?
 Download our free guide to learn more about the next steps you need to take.
 In the meantime, why not follow Influential Executive on Twitter for interesting business stats, inspiring leadership quotes from today’s top executives, and more!